 All elections shall be conducted following such procedure as may be established by the Board of Directors from time to time.

 If, for any election, the number of nominees does not exceed the number of vacancies to be filled, a proposal to dispense with the election procedure and to declare that all nominees are duly elected may be proposed to the Annual General Meeting.
-If such a proposal is carried by a majority vote of the members present at the meeting, the chairperson shall declare that the nominees for that election are duly elected.
+If such a proposal is carried by a majority vote of the members present at the meeting, the Chairperson shall declare that the nominees for that election are duly elected.

 Prohibition of Certain Persons as Directors